katereverie/JavaScript/curriculum/curriculum-projects/Dice-Game/keyTakeaways.md

   - Create another `for ... of` loop to iterate through `arr`.
 For each iteration, you need to get the current duplicate count for each number in the `arr`.
 So, create a const variable `count` and assign the value of `counts[num]` to it.
   - Now you need to check if `count` is the highest compared to `highestCount`.
 If so, assign its value to `highestCount` to track the current highest number of repetition.
 For "Three of a kind", the highest count should be bigger or equal to 3.
   - Similarly, for "Four of a kind", the highest count should be bigger or equal to 4.
   - Now, if users rolls a "three of a kind" or "four of a kind", you need to count total the scores.
 That is a totalling sum of all five dice values.
 You can use call `.reduce()` on `diceValuesArr` to add up all the values in `diceValuesArr`, and assign its return value to `sumOfAllDice`.
+  - Now, if the `highestCount` is bigger or equal to 4, call `updateRadioOption(1, sumOfAllDice)` in an `if` statement whose condition is met.
+  - If `highestCount` is bigger or equal to 3, call `updateRadioOption(0, sumOfAllDice)` in a similar way.
+  - If a roll matches neither "four of a kind" nor "three of a kind", users get no score for that roll.
+So, call `updateRadioOption(5, 0)` at the end of `getHighestDuplicates`.
+  - Update your rollBtn event, so that you can see the pattern matching result displayed.
+Call `getHighestDuplicates(diceValuesArr)` inside the body of `else` statement in `rollDiceBtn`.
+- Before each roll, you need to reset the values for the score `inputs` and `spans` so that a new value can be displayed.
+Because each roll is unique and users can only choose a score within that roll instead of choosing one score from three rolls.
+(This is a rule not set by me)
+  - Start by creating an arrow function `resetRadioOption`.
+  - Call `.forEach(input => { })` on `scoreInputs` to assign `true` to `input.disabled`, and `false` to `input.checked`. *if there is no `checked` attribute in the `input` element, by default the checkbox or the radio button will be unchecked or unselected when the page reloads*.
+Remember, `checked` attribute is not dynamic.
+If you want to manipulate it, use JavaScript to achieve that.
+  - For the text content, call `.forEach(span => { })` on `scoreSpans`, and in the callback set `span.textContent` to an empty string.
+  - To actually see the reset, you need to call this function `resetRadioOption` inside `rollDiceBtn`'s callback.
+- When users roll the dice and make a selection, users are not able to keep the selected score, and move onto the next round.
+So, we need to build an algorithm that keeps track of and displays each score for all six rounds of the game. (*3 rolls per round, 6 rounds in total.
+So, 18 rolls per game*)